ysimonson/cleanroom/README.md

 Unlike most tools, this avoids [lsl](https://github.com/sccn/labstreaminglayer).
 This means fewer dependencies and things that can break.
 In particular, it's helpful on Raspberry Pi where lsl support (as of August 2018) is iffy.
-It may also be helpful as a learning exercise, or if you're just generally having trouble with other tooling for reading Muse headset data, since it's much simpler.
+The trade-off is that, unlike lsl, this not battle-tested and should not be used in a production setting.

 The UI looks like this, but uhh...bigger:

 <p align="center">